U.S. News Rankings

 |SAT/ACT scores must be received by||April 1|

-The student-faculty ratio at College of Charleston is 16:1, and the school has 31.9 percent of its classes with fewer than 20 students.
-The most popular majors at College of Charleston include: Business/Commerce, General; Social Sciences, General; Education, General; Speech Communication and Rhetoric; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 82.0 percent.
+The student-faculty ratio at College of Charleston is 16:1, and the school has 33.4 percent of its classes with fewer than 20 students.
+The most popular majors at College of Charleston include: Business/Commerce, General; Social Sciences, General; Biology/Biological Sciences, General; Speech Communication and Rhetoric; and Visual and Performing Arts, General.
+The average freshman retention rate, an indicator of student satisfaction, is 82.5 percent.

 |Student gender distribution|